tuuturu/blog/content/en/blog/old-roads.md

 forgot to properly put the sidestand down and the bike toppled over.
 I couldn't help but tease him, saying, "You're not getting points for that one!"
 You see, we have an informal competition to see who can accumulate the most drops by the end of the season.
-With the score still now tied at 2-2, it was clear that our adventure was just getting started.
+With the score still tied at 2-2, it was clear that our adventure was just getting started.

 ![Looking back](/img/old-roads/looking-back.jpg)